madmax-470/clawstrike/README(clawstrike).txt

 ═══════════════════════════════════════════════════════════════════════════════
-CLAWSTRIKE — TRAINING DATA PIPELINE SCRIPTS ═══════════════════════════════════════════════════════════════════════════════
+CLAWSTRIKE, TRAINING DATA PIPELINE SCRIPTS ═══════════════════════════════════════════════════════════════════════════════

 This folder contains all scripts for building ClawStrike's training dataset.